Baby Tears plant aka Soleirolia soleirolii [so-ley-ROH-lee-uh, so-ley-ROH-lee-eye], is a plant in the nettle family (Urticaceae).

 In cooler climates, grow it in a container and bring it in for the winter.

-While it appears fragile, the plant grows quickly and can overtake other plants.
+While it appears fragile, this low growing plant grows quickly and can overtake other plants.

 When grown near a wall or structure, it may even start to climb.